LeiWang1999/leiblog.wang/source/about/index.md

 ### 王磊 / Lei Wang

-University of Chinese Academy of Sciences | Institute of Computing Technology | Github: https://github.com/LeiWang1999
+University of Chinese Academy of Sciences | Institute of Computing Technology |  https://github.com/LeiWang1999

 I am currently an undergraduate major in [Electronic Engineering](https://green.njtech.edu.cn), [Nanjing Tech University](http://www.njtech.edu.cn), ranking the 1st out of 59 students in the department with GPA 3.93/4.00.
 Learn Web/Security/Machine-Learning just because of interests and responsibilities ( i am also a little good at electronics major XD).